Attorney General's Office

 FORMAT MANAGEMENT

 Paper: Retain in Office for 1 year and then transfer to State Records Center.
-Retain in State Records Center for 9 years or until administration ends and then transfer to State Archives with authority to weed.
+Retain in State Records Center for 9 years and then transfer to State Archives with authority to weed.

 APPRAISAL